Funding opportunity

 This funding opportunity looks to fill strategic gaps in the UK health technologies research landscape and not duplicate substantial investments already made.
 This includes investments made through EPSRC, UKRI or other funders in areas of overlap with the hub challenge areas outlined in this funding opportunity.

-Hubs are expected to outline how their proposal fits one or more of the priority areas in this funding opportunity and how their proposal complements any existing investments in their area.
+Hubs are expected to outline how their application fits one or more of the priority areas in this funding opportunity and how their application complements any existing investments in their area.

 Trusted Research and Innovation (TR&I)